estansifer/factoriomods/ctg/README.md

     The default array causes very large size features to be de-emphasized slightly.
- * See the section on void cells for the usage of TP (`terrain pattern`). `waterpattern` describes the placement of water (or nil to generate no water), and `voidpattern` describes the placement of void (or nil to generate no water). `watercolor` can be blue, green, or nil; if nil, the mod setting for water color is used.
+ * See the section on void cells for the usage of TP (`terrain pattern`). `waterpattern` describes the placement of water (or nil to generate no water), and `voidpattern` describes the placement of void (or nil to generate no void). `watercolor` can be "blue", "green", or nil; if nil, the mod setting for water color is used.
 Where water and void coincide, void takes precedent.

+## Random Seed

+ * If you would like to generate the exact same map when restarting the game or when playing on another computer with the same settings, use the "seed" option in the settings.
+For each value from 1 to 2^32, if you use the same seed, you will get the same map every time; if you change the seed, you get a different map entirely.
+If you choose the seed value of 0, then the seed will be randomly selected for you, and the map will be different each time you restart.

 ## Unimportant Notes